top of page

 -

-Can I bring a camera canyoning?Yes!
+Can I take my camera canyoning?Yes!
 But make sure it is fully waterproof.
 GoPro-style cameras are perfect for canyoning.
 Cameras cannot be mounted or strapped to the helmet or other safety equipment, and your hands must be free at all times in the canyon.
 The proper functioning of your safety equipment is absolutely paramount and don’t forget, we’re taking pictures too and they’re free!
 Please Note: We do not have insurance to cover your cameras or electrical equipment. you take cameras into the canyon at your own risk

 -